-- Most dogs can easily learn the difference between train, play and relax. - At the end of the training exercise, cool down, breath and stretch to remove lactic acid from the muscles.
+- Most dogs can easily learn the difference between train, play and relax. - At the end of the training exercise, cool down to remove lactic acid from the muscles.
 Relaxation is a good time to calmly ask questions while massaging (desensitizing) your dog to touch. - Be mindful that your tone of voice, emotions and body language reflect onto your dog. - If you need to leave early, quietly remove your equipment while keeping your dog close to you. - While rising at the end of class, be aware of others who may still be relaxing or waiting to talk to the teacher.
-Enjoy the Journey!